As Seattle businesses welcome back Amazon, workers guess at future

 Even without a mandate, Amazon’s campus has already seen a return-to-office rhythm, said Wassef Haroun, co-founder of Mamnoon Restaurant Group, which operates four locations in South Lake Union and one in Capitol Hill.

-Wednesday’s are the busiest days, while Tuesday and Thursday are “decent,” Haroun said.
+Wednesdays are the busiest days, while Tuesday and Thursday are “decent,” Haroun said.
 Monday, Friday and the weekends are, he said, “dead, completely.”

 For almost two years, most of the group’s restaurants have closed on weekends because the customers aren’t there.